VisualDNA/css-style-guide/README.md

     }
     ```

+- **Formats**:
+  - Place the closing brace of a ruleset in the same column as the first character of the ruleset.
+  - Separate each ruleset by a blank line.
-- Prepend a space before the opening brace.
+  - Include a single space before the opening brace of a ruleset.
     ``` SCSS
     // Bad
     span{…}